sunnamed434/sunnamed434.github.io/_posts/2022-12-29-highly-explosive-bitmono-in-dnspy.md

 ## Our today's goal
 Today's goal is to crash dnSpy while analyzing types, for example, create new NestedType and important to DO NOT specify the Public attributes, etc, somehow someone decided to decompile your precious app (this could be your ad: use [BitMono](https://github.com/sunnamed434/BitMono) to prevent such things), so continuing, and habitually trying to analyze where your magic was used, here we will catch the hare.

-As an example I'll use AsmResolver and implementation from actual [BitMono](https://github.com/sunnamed434/BitMono), which will crash the dnSpy, you could do the same with dnlib, nothing really changes between the code, but with AsmResolver try to write the Module with `Advanced PE Image Building` to bypass possible errors while writing the module (I'm sure, everything is ok, you can write as by default).
+As an example I'll use AsmResolver and implementation from actual [BitMono](https://github.com/sunnamed434/BitMono), which will crash the dnSpy, you could do the same with dnlib, nothing really changes between the code, but with AsmResolver try to write the Module with `Advanced PE Image Building` to bypass possible errors while writing the module (I'm sure, everything is ok, you can write by default).
 ## Create your own NestedType in Module
 ```csharp
 var moduleType = module.GetOrCreateModuleType();